TOXIC METALS AND

 28. Avoiding other therapies.
 This is also important to remove toxic metals.
 For example, many herbs, most natural hormone therapy, most vitamin and mineral regimens, most homeopathy, and most medical drug therapy, unless needed for a life-threatening condition, can and will impair toxic metal removal in various ways by unbalancing body chemistry, adding toxins, or otherwise altering the body chemistry.

 Also, vegetarian diets are too low in zinc and in sulfur-containing amino acids and this impairs detoxification.
 Raw food diets do not allow the body to absorb enough minerals.

 MORE INFORMATION ABOUT RESTORING THE LIVER, KIDNEYS, SKIN AND LARGE INTESTINE

 Many toxic metals accumulate in these organs.
-In most Americans, in particular, who have used pharmaceuticals and over-the-counter remedies, this step takes years.
-No other program we have observed can speed it up much faster than we are elaborating here.
+In most Americans, in particular, who have used pharmaceuticals and over-the-counter remedies, healing these organs takes time.

 Fortunately, the liver has great regenerative ability, especially when one is less than about 65 years old.
 We use every method possible to enhance liver functioning.
 This includes:

 a) A clean, healthy diet and pure water to drink, as explained above.